NeonSludge/ansible-dns-inventory/README.md

 `ansible-dns-inventory` can also export the inventory as a list of hosts and groups.
 This can be used to lookup group names in some third-party software.
 An example of this use case would be using this output as a dictionary in a [Logstash translate filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-translate.html#plugins-filters-translate-dictionary_path) to populate a `groups` field during log processing.

 `ansible-dns-inventory` currently supports three export formats: JSON, YAML with groups as a YAML list and YAML with groups as a CSV string.
 A format can be selected by the `-format` flag: it accepts `json`, `yaml-list` or `yaml-csv` as its value.
-The default is `yaml-list`.
+The default is `yaml-csv`.